-All contributions made through payroll deductions are made before federal taxes are taken out of your paycheck.
-This means that your employee contributions are currently not included as part of your gross income for federal tax purposes, but instead will be subject to federal taxes when your benefits are paid out in retirement, or if and when you receive a refund of these contributions.
+Usually, your employee contributions are made to BERS through payroll deductions before federal taxes are taken out of your paycheck.
+This means that your employee contributions are currently not included as part of your gross income for federal income tax purposes, but instead will be subject to federal taxes when your benefits are paid out in retirement, or if and when you receive a refund of these contributions.